-The key tool used to define the polynomials $g_w$ is the {\em Z-map}, first introduced in \cite{Schneps:2013} and explained here in section~\ref{sec:Zmap}, which is a canonical linear isomorphism from $\MZ^\vee$ to $\MZ$, or more generally between any space of multizeta values (formal, motivic, real, mod products etc.) and its dual.
+The key tool used to define the polynomials $g_w$ is the {\em Z-map}, first introduced in \cite{Schneps:2013} and explained here in section~\ref{sec:Zmap}, which is a canonical linear isomorphism from $\MZ^\vee$ to $\MZ$.
 The Z-map comes from the canonical isomorphism of vector spaces \beq \Q\langle x,y\rangle\rightarrow \Q[Z(w)]\,, \eeq where the space on the right-hand side is the $\Q$-vector space on symbols $Z(w)$ indexed by all monomials $w$ in the letters $x,y$, and the isomorphism is given simply by mapping $w\mapsto Z(w)$.
 Identifying $\Q\langle x,y\rangle$ with the dual space of $\Q[Z(w)]$ and considering the bases of monomials $w$ and of symbols $Z(w)$ as dual bases makes this into an isomorphism of dual vector spaces.
-As such, the map $w\mapsto Z(w)$ passes to an isomorphism of dual vector spaces between any quotient of $\Q[Z(w)]$ and its dual space considered as a subspace of $\Q\langle x,y\rangle$.
-Imposing the linear relations between motivic multizeta values on the symbols $Z(w)$ identifies the motivic multizeta algebra $\MZ$ as a quotient of $\Q[Z(w)]$, and the Z-map thus passes to a linear isomorphism between $\MZ^\vee$ and $\MZ$.
+We will also use variants of the Z-map associated with different quotients of $\Q[Z(w)]$ or subspaces of $\Q\langle x,y\rangle$.
+One such quotient is given by $\MZ$, obtained by imposing the linear relations between motivic multizeta values on the symbols $Z(w)$.